darko-mesaros/shuk/README.md

 ## Troubleshooting

 This project uses the [log](https://crates.io/crates/log) crate.
 To get different levels of logging set the `SHUK_LOG` environment variable to either `trace`, `warn`, `info`, `debug`, or `error`.
 By default it is using the `warn` level.

+Or better yet, just pass the `--verbose` flag, as this will run the `trace` level output.
+Be careful, there will be a lot of stuff on your screen.